mgodfrey48/updates-on-mars/README.md

-# So you wanna know about Mars??
+# Interested in knowing more about Mars??

 This repo contains files to scrape various webpages for data, news, and images of Mars.